 2) Use Study Material for One Exam to Help You Study for the Other

 If you are electing to take Step 3 before the ABSITE, help preserve your time down the road by saving your Step 3 surgery study material for your ABSITE review.
 Yes, there are different emphases and degrees of complexity for these two exams, but fundamental principles of caring for surgical patients are tested on both.
-If you use flashcard systems, mark those surgery cards you use for Step 3 so that you can include them in your deck for the ABSITE.
+If you use flashcard systems, such as Anki for ABSITE or Step 3, mark those surgery cards you use for Step 3 so that you can include them in your deck for the ABSITE.
 That being said, pay particular attention to the point that follows…

 3) Remember Exam-Specific Study Material is Designed for THAT Exam

-Yes, flashcards you created to cover surgery concepts on Step 3 may be helpful for your ABSITE review, but remember that review books designed for the ABSITE (or for Step 3) are designed with that specific exam in mind.
-Don’t use an ABSITE prep book to study for Step 3, aside from looking up confusing or relevant concepts, and visa versa.
-It may cost you a little extra $$ but it is worthwhile to purchase study aides for both.
+Yes, the Anki deck you created to cover surgery concepts on Step 3 may be helpful for your ABSITE review, but remember that review books designed for the ABSITE (or for Step 3) are designed with that specific exam in mind.
+Don’t use an ABSITE prep book to study for Step 3, aside from looking up confusing or relevant concepts, and vice versa.
+It may cost you a little extra $$ but it is worthwhile to purchase study aids for both and optimize your Anki deck for ABSITE or Step 3 when you get to it.
 As much material as may be tested on both exams, there is far more content that is tested by only one of the exams.
 Don’t let attempts to be efficient and/or frugal cost you the opportunity to do well on both exams.
 If you are concerned based on practice test performances, remember that EMP has tutors available for both exams!

 4) Resist Trying to Do your ABSITE Review and USMLE Step 3 Studying At the Same Time